 - Personally see the risen Christ

 Paul goes further stating that his apostleship was not given by or through men but was divinely given by Jesus with the ultimate source being God Himself.
 Paul adds that while the original 12 apostles were commissioned before Christ’s death, he was commissioned by the resurrected glorified Christ.

 The abruptness which Paul plunges into the letter is significant.
-The usual beginning of Paul’s letters include a thankfulness for the recipients.
+Paul usually began his letters with thankfulness for the recipients.
 So serious was their error and reason for this writing Paul goes straight to the letter itself.

 After Paul reminds of the grace and peace they received from God upon salvation he reminds them that Christ gave himself as payment for their sin and rescued them from the sin in the world that surrounds them.
 In verse 4:

 - The word “for” is huper meaning substitution